-Blind emboss: This is a process of printing Indian wedding invitations without using ink and foil.
-The illustrations and characters in the cards are created without any colours, however they are high-lightened.
+Blind embossing: This is a process of printing Indian wedding invitations without using ink and foil.
+The illustrations and characters in the cards are created without any colors, however, they are high-lightened.
 Blind embossing is a technique used in borders and monograms, but not for other detailing in the card.

 Die: Engraved or carved metallic process is used to create impressed words or pictures.
-Die cutting, basically, is a technique of cutting paper pattern that is commonly used for covers or envelops.
-If the technique of die looks like hole puncher, it means that a precise form is being used for making perfect Indian wedding invitations.
+Die-cutting, basically, is a technique of cutting paper patterns that is commonly used for covers or envelopes.
+If the technique of die looks like a hole puncher, it means that a precise form is being used for making perfect Indian wedding invitations.

-Foil stamp: This strategy makes use of copper apparatus, and the metal foil, silver foil or golden foils are pushed on the wedding card papers to develop interesting impressions.
-A bright and sparking design is the ultimate result.
+Foil stamp: This strategy makes use of copper apparatus, and the metal foil, silver foil, or golden foils are pushed on the wedding card papers to develop interesting impressions.
+A bright and sparkling design is the ultimate result.